tobi-spec/COVID_Statistics_Germany/README.md

 ### Quick start ####
 install requirements.txt
-run COVID_DIVI_crawler.py
+run COVID_DIVI_scraper.py
 run COVID_DIVI_analyzer.py
-you get a chart with course of COVID-19 ICU Patients in Germany
+A chart with course of COVID-19 ICU Patients in Germany will be saved in the folder

 -------------------------

-This repository contains a crawler which downloads all daily report files about COVID-19 cases.
-Provided by the German DIVI institute for intensive care.
+This repository contains a scraper which downloads all daily report files about ICU COVID-19 cases in Germany.
+Provided by the german DIVI institute for intensive care (https://www.divi.de/).
 The data can be visualized by an analyzer to plot the data course as a line chart.
 Unittests for testing the program functionalities are also to find in COVID_unittests.py.

 #### Further improvements ####
-- Plot dosent show in Bash/ Ubuntu shell
 - switching from Beautifulsoup library to scrapy framework
 - adding data analyses for data from RKI (Robert-Koch-Institut)